-e mobile arning apps Mobile applications designed for educational purposes can offer additional opportunities for learners to engage with course materials, complete quizzes, and access resources from anywhere. ро e real-time Illing and izzing tools Real-Time Polling and Quizzing Tools enable educators to gauge learner understanding and gather feedback during live lectures or discussions.
-Poll Everywhere ® , Kahoot! ® , and Mentimeter ® are examples of platforms that support real-time polling and quizzing. or e virtual reality augmented ality tools Virtual Reality (VR) and Augmented Reality (AR) tools are immersive technologies that can provide interactive experiences, simulations, and visualizations that enhance learning in various subjects, bringing real-world scenarios into the classroom. ed co e parent- lucator mmunication atforms To keep parents informed about their child's progress, behavior, and activities in a hybrid classroom, communication platforms like ClassDojo ® or Remind ® can facilitate regular updates and messages. as e online sessments and ading software Platforms such as Google Forms ® or online quiz builders simplify the process of creating and grading assessments, making it easier for educators to manage evaluations for both in-person and remote learners eq lec prrow uipment for arners use at eir homes For example, Zeman & Lafata (2022) created a model of hybrid education in which the learners are not performing the laboratory tasks and their lessons in the laboratory (like in distant online mode), but contrary to the in which the learners are not performing the laboratory tasks and their lessons in the laboratory (like in distant online mode), but contrary to the distant online education, all necessary equipment is borrowed (e.g. FPGA kits, AD/DA converters, etc.) for the learners being able to use it at their homes, college dormitories, etc.
+Use mobile learning apps Mobile applications designed for educational purposes can offer additional opportunities for learners to engage with course materials, complete quizzes, and access resources from anywhere.
+Use real-time polling and quizzing tools Real-Time Polling and Quizzing Tools enable educators to gauge learner understanding and gather feedback during live lectures or discussions.
+Poll Everywhere [®] , Kahoot! [®] , and Mentimeter [®] are examples of platforms that support real-time polling and quizzing.
+Use virtual reality or augmented reality tools Virtual Reality (VR) and Augmented Reality (AR) tools are immersive technologies that can provide interactive experiences, simulations, and visualizations that enhance learning in various subjects, bringing real- world scenarios into the classroom.
+Use parent- educator communication platforms To keep parents informed about their child's progress, behavior, and activities in a hybrid classroom, communication platforms like ClassDojo [®] or Remind [®] can facilitate regular updates and messages.
+Use online assessments and grading software Platforms such as Google Forms [®] or online quiz builders simplify the process of creating and grading assessments, making it easier for equipment for their homes

+For example, Zeman & Lafata (2022) created a model of hybrid education in which the learners are not performing the laboratory tasks and their lessons in the laboratory (like in distant online mode), but contrary to the distant online education, all necessary equipment is borrowed (e.g. FPGA kits, AD/DA converters, etc.) for the learners being able to use it at their homes, college dormitories, etc.